 Problem Statuses should represent the stages that your typical customer query will journey through.
-For example, your first status may be 'Acknowledgement Sent' and the next would be 'In Hand', then finally having either 'Confirmed Successful' or 'Unable to Progress' as your closing status within a Problem Pipeline.
+For example, your first status may be 'Acknowledgement Sent' and the next could be 'In Hand', then finally having either 'Confirmed Successful' or 'Unable to Progress' as your closing status within a Problem Pipeline.

 To add your Problem Status to a Problem Pipeline you must first configure these by following the steps in this article.